 Once this relationship is established, the cloud operator can delegate an offer to the delegated provider.
 The delegated provider is now able to take the offer, rename it (but not change its substance), and offer it to its customers.

-To establish a delegated provider, delegate an offer, and verify that users can sign up for it, carry out the instructions in the following sections.
+The following sections describe how to establish a delegated provider, delegate an offer, and verify that users can sign up for it.

 Set up roles